 Getting treatment for alcohol withdrawal starts with being assessed by a physician.
 Withdrawal symptoms may be mild, so they may not require prescription medicines.
 If they are severe, you may receive a prescription for a benzodiazepine to help you taper off physical dependence on alcohol.

-Rehabilitation Programs to Change Behaviors around Alcohol
+Alcohol Treatment Programs to Change Behaviors

 After safely detoxing from alcohol, so your body is no longer physically dependent on the substance, it is important to enter a rehabilitation program that is specific to alcohol use disorder.
 This may either be an inpatient or outpatient program, meaning you may live on the premises where the program is administered, or you may go to a hospital, therapist, or outpatient center for therapy sessions.
 The American Society of Addiction Medicine (ASAM) lists several stages on their Continuum of Treatment, depending on the needed level of care.